Buddhist initiation

+Theravada Buddhism

+In traditional Theravada communities, a non-Buddhist becomes a Buddhist lay follower (upasaka-upasika) by reciting the ancient formulas of the Three Refuges and the Five Precepts, either in response to a monk’s formal administration, or by performing the recitation privately in front of a cetiya or an image of the Buddha.
+Newborns born to Buddhist parents are traditionally initiated by being taken on their first visit to a temple, typically on a full-moon or festival day, where they are presented to the Triple Gem.

+Sometimes, within the monastic context, the term "initiation ceremony" may refer to the "ordination ceremony."

+East Asian Buddhism

 China

-In China, the ritual, is called shòu-jiè (受戒).
+In China, the ritual is called shòujiè (受戒).
 The character 受 means "receive," while 戒 means "precepts."
 Taken together, the characters translate as "initiated" or "ordained."

 Many people believe in Buddhism but do not go through any initiation ceremonies.
 Such Buddhists make up the overwhelming majority.
 Only a small part of Buddhists have gone through the ceremony which makes the recipient an upasaka or upasika and accepted the five commandments.
 They are formal Buddhists.